Oxygeeeen/CaraCollections/README.md

 - **Product Showcase**: Highlight featured products with detailed descriptions and high-quality images.
 - **Shopping Cart Functionality**: Add and manage items in the cart for easy checkout.
 - **Font Awesome Icons**: Enhance the visual elements with a library of scalable vector icons.
-- **Search Functionality**: Quickly find your desired items with the search feature.

 ## Technologies